hugecheese/morpheus/README.md

 - The `UnsignedData` inside `State Event` can contain the `prev_content` field.
 However, it is not documented as such.
 Only the `/_matrix/client/r0/pushers/set` endpoint documents `UnsignedData` to contain a `prev_content` field.
 - `EventContent` has an `unsigned` field, and `UnsignedData` has a `prev_content` field.
 Very annoying to implement in a strongly typed language.
 - The spec states that `Timeline` has an array of `RoomEvent`'s, however, many of these events contain the `state_key` field, which are only present in `State Event`'s.
 Either the spec is wrong or synapse.
+- `m.reaction` is a room event but doesn't have the `m.room` suffix?

 # License
 Morpheus is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License, version 3, as published by the Free Software Foundation.